 Rita Grayson created the body-brain approach to sandtray therapy by combining her deep understanding and experience of sandtray with emerging knowledge in the field of relational neuroscience.

-Theresa Fraser, CYC-P, CPT-S, RP, MA, RCT, is the owner/director of the Maritime Play Therapy Centre in Nova Scotia, Canada.
+Theresa Fraser is the owner/director of the Maritime Play Therapy Centre in Nova Scotia, Canada.
 She provides neurobiologically informed play therapy training internationally.

 David A. Crenshaw, PhD, ABPP, RPT-S, author and board-certified clinical psychologist

 'There are times that words seem insufficient to communicate an experience.
 Reading this inviting, grounding, and thought-provoking book was a learning experience unlike many others I’ve had.
 The book has intimacy, heart, logic, and contemporary knowledge and conveys a sacred respect for allowing our clients (and ourselves) to let our hands, bodies, hearts, and minds engage in the depth and richness that is sand therapy.
 The words that most resonate are integration and assimilation and as readers we become receptive to synchronous, seamless repetition that supports conceptual learning.
 Although the book is primarily based on Lowenfeld’s sand tray therapy approaches, it also values the work and contribution of Kalff’s sandplay work.
 Beyond honoring these two amazing pioneers and creative thinkers, the book accentuates the neuroscientific reasons that sand and play therapy are so valuable and relevant to the treatment of trauma, as well as attachment ruptures, dysregulation, and many other challenging conditions.
 Brava to editors Grayson and Fraser for this labor of love and deep honoring of the traditional, the innovative, and most especially, the client’s paced journey.'